DaaboulMoe/Aspire-Project/README.md

 # Aspire-Project

-## ReactJs frontend with redux for state management

-## NodeJs+ MongoDb backend with MVC architecture
+## MERN Stack mini project completed for an internship at Aspire Software.
+MVC architecture with redx for state management.